cranjesh/images-test/TheSoldiersLegacyThorough.md

 ### Chapter 7: Confrontation at the Inn

-The village inn was quiet when we arrived, its dimly lit interior offering an air of anonymity to its patrons.
-Lieutenant Cartwright sat in a shadowed corner, his shoulders hunched and his head bowed.
+The village inn was quiet when we arrived.
+Lieutenant Cartwright sat in a shadowed corner, hunched over a half-empty glass.

 ![Chapter7A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter7A.webp)

-"Lieutenant," Holmes began without preamble, "your silence thus far has done little to shield you.
-It is time for the truth.
-Why were you so interested in Edward's chest?"
+Holmes approached.
+"Lieutenant, your silence has done little to shield you.
+Why were you interested in Edward’s chest?"

-Cartwright shifted uncomfortably.
+Cartwright stiffened but did not look up.
 "I...
 I wanted to retrieve something personal."

-Holmes's voice sharpened.
-"Personal?
-Shall I elaborate?
-You sought the chest to retrieve two things: letters from Katherine before her marriage—letters you feared might raise questions about your loyalty to Captain Blackwood—and evidence of your own transgressions."
+Holmes's gaze sharpened.
+"Shall I elaborate?
+You sought the chest to recover two things: letters from Katherine before her marriage—letters that might call your loyalty to Captain Blackwood into question—and evidence of your own transgressions.
+Or perhaps, more than that?"

-Cartwright's eyes widened in shock.
-"How... how could you possibly—"
+Cartwright’s eyes widened.
+"How could you possibly—"

-"Because I know, Lieutenant," Holmes interrupted coldly.
-"Edward trusted you, but his trust came with conditions.
-Speak now, or I will ensure the full truth is laid bare."

-Cartwright's shoulders slumped.
-"You're right.
-I embezzled small amounts—nothing that affected operations, but enough to get by.
-Edward found out, but he didn't expose me.
-He said he believed I could change."

-"And the letters?"

-"They were personal," Cartwright admitted.
-"Katherine wrote them before she married Edward.
-If they got out, it could tarnish her reputation.
-I wanted to protect her from that shame."

-"And Hawthorne?"

-"The Colonel... he always had connections.
-He could ruin anyone who stood in his way.
-He recommended Edward for a promotion before his death, but it felt calculated.
-Like he was hiding something."
+Holmes leaned forward.
+"It wasn’t just the contents, but what they could accomplish.
+A challenge to the will would force the chest into scrutiny.
+If Katherine demanded justice, the truth might emerge without your direct involvement.
+Convenient, wasn’t it?"

+Cartwright exhaled.
+"I needed Katherine to push for an inquiry.
+If she contested the will, the chest would be re-examined.
+I thought if she fought for justice, the truth would come out."

+Watson frowned.
+"And what truth?
+The corruption you covered up?
+Or the fact that you feared for yourself?"

+Cartwright’s fingers clenched.
+"No. I wanted to protect her.
+Edward was dead, and I knew Hawthorne would erase everything.
+If I spoke out alone, no one would believe me—I needed Katherine’s voice."

+Holmes exhaled.
+"A noble excuse wrapped in self-preservation.
+You wanted justice, but through her."

+Cartwright looked away.

+After a pause, he sighed.
+"I made mistakes.
+I let things happen.
+But I swear, Holmes, I did not kill Edward.
+He was my friend."

+Holmes studied him.
+"No, you didn’t.
+But your cowardice played its part."

+Cartwright exhaled sharply, shame flickering in his eyes.

+Holmes stood.
+"We are closing in on the truth.
+If you wish to atone, now is the time."

+Cartwright said nothing, but his hands clenched.
+Holmes had given him an opening—a chance to act.
+Whether he would take it, only time would tell.

+As we stepped into the cold night, Watson glanced at Holmes.
+"Do you think he will help us?"

+Holmes smirked.
+"Oh, he will.
+The question is—will he help himself?"

+The rain had stopped, but the weight of the coming storm still hung in the air.

 ### Chapter 8: Major Forrester's Revelation